- Route: Rockies

 - Email: [email protected]

 Hi, I'm Madison!
-I am from a tiny town west of Fort Worth, but I am really loving the city life in Austin.
-I am currently a Business Freshman and am exploring possibilities in Finance, Accounting, or even Entrepreneurship, so stay tuned.
-I have two loving parents, Jim and Carla, and two sometimes rambunctious siblings, Morgan (14) and Preston (12).
-Also my dogs are the cutest, but also I definitely get caught up in the college life and forget they exist #whoops.
+I am from a tiny town west of Fort Worth, but I love the city life in Austin.
+I have two loving parents, Jim and Carla, and two siblings, Morgan (16) and Preston (14).

 On a good day you can catch me either baking some sort of dessert, adventuring, or spending time with friends and family.
 I fell in love with hiking last summer after Pike's Peak and now I crave the thrill, but sadly there are not many mountains in Texas.
-My favorite sporty things to do are golf (love me some Jordan Spieth), volleyball, running, and I guess biking now haha.
+My favorite sporty things to do are golf (I love Jordan Spieth), volleyball, running, and I guess biking now haha.

 If there is anyone you would like me to ride for PLEASE let me know.
 I want every step of this journey to be intentional and that starts by sharing our stories.
-Also if you want to talk to me more or hang out or geek out about the enneagram (I'm a 1w9) then you can reach me at:
+Also if you want to talk to me more or hang out then you can reach me at:

 Encouragements, prayers, and memes are always appreciated.